marbl/verkko/README.md

     git submodule init && git submodule update make -j32

 This will create the folder `verkko/bin` and `verkko/lib/verkko`.
 You can move the contents of these folders to a central installation location or you can add `verkko/bin` to your path.
 If GraphAligner or MBG are not available in your path you may also symlink them under `verkko/lib/verkko/bin/`.
+Make sure you are using the latest tip of MBG/GraphAligner not a conda install in this case.

 ## Run: